noahbenson/vss2024/program.md

 environment requies only a modern web browser and a GitHub username.
 Tutorials and lectures will be made available to the public.

+**Tutorials for the course will be made public in the [accompanying GitHub repository]({{side.githuburl}}).** See the README file there for information on running them either using the workshop's compute environment or on your own.
+Lecture recordings will also be posted here.

 ## Presentations